Captain Sensible

 Early life

-Sensible was born in Balham, London, in 1954.
+Captain Sensible was born in Balham, London, on 24 April 1954.
 He went to Stanley Technical School for Boys in South Norwood, Croydon.
 The first musical instrument he played was a Bontempi organ.
 Growing up, he listened to Brian Auger, Syd Barrett, Small Faces, Egg, Stray, Soft Machine and the Groundhogs.

 The Damned